koenrane/KR-new-site/content/some-of-my-disagreements-with-list-of-lethalities.md

 > It seems to me that Eliezer does not deeply understand that [reward is not the optimization target](/reward-is-not-the-optimization-target).

 My response
 : I understand “the on-paper design properties” and “insofar as the current paradigm works at all” to represent Eliezer’s understanding of the properties and the paradigm (he _did_ describe these points as “[central difficulties of outer and inner alignment](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities#Section_B_2___Central_difficulties_of_outer_and_inner_alignment_)”[^1]).
-But on my view, this lethality does not see very relevant or central to alignment.
+But on my view, this lethality does not see relevant or central to alignment.
 Use reward to supply good cognitive updates to the agent.
 I don't find myself thinking about reward as that which gets maximized, or which _should_ get maximized.
 :
 : Also, if you ignore the [oft-repeated wrong/under-hedged claim](https://www.lesswrong.com/posts/uSdPa9nrSgmXCtdKN/concrete-experiments-in-inner-alignment?commentId=aDtza9u4zDEMt4C4a#comments) that “RL agents maximize reward” or whatever, the on-paper design properties suggest that reward aligns agents to objectives in reality according to the computations which reward reinforces.
 [I think that machine learning does not, in general, align agents to sense data and reward functions.](/reward-is-not-the-optimization-target) I think that focusing on the sensory-alignment question can be misleading as to the nature of the reward-chiseling challenge which we confront.
 :